 Vegans feed on strictly non-meat products.
 They’re devoid of animal products such as eggs, meat, poultry, seafood, dairy, and dairy products.
 And even with the numerous benefits vegan meals can have to your health, they have serious health risks, including malnutrition due to a lack of essential minerals and amino acids.

-- Promotion of red blood cells due to high iron content.
+- Promotion of red blood cells due to iron content.

 - Immunity boosting thanks to zinc.